Jinglemisk/coin-and-conscience/docs/specs.md

 - Day: Visitors enter the shop to Interact with the Player.
     - Buy / Sell: Exchange Items for Gold.
     - Haggle: Negotiate better prices.
-        - May be disabled during early phases via the `haggleEnabled` feature flag.
+        - May be disabled during early phases via the `haggle` feature flag.
     - Talk: Chat with the Visitors to learn their background and deduce their factions.
     - Refuse: Refuse service to a Visitor
     - Consequences: Every interaction affects either some or all of: Gold, Reputation, Danger